-Agile analysis in the context of Agile BPM, suggests to actively collaborate with the stakeholders to identify the requirements with necessary details at the release and iteration levels instead of trying to get the complete detailed requirements upfront.
-The key difference (compared to traditional process analysis) is that the Agile BPM focuses on the relevant value and performance drivers and analyses where and how they can be executed.
-A process in scope can be identified, modelled, analyzed and decomposed into sub-processes for the Agile BPM project.
-Within each sub-process, a set of requirements are documented at the high level in terms of process user stories in collaboration with the stakeholder at the beginning of the project.
-The identified user stories or requirements within each sub-process are estimated and prioritised.
-The prioritised process requirements are organised into short iterations and releases.
-A set of high-level process requirements or user stories for a given iteration can be further clarified, detailed and confirmed (signed off) just before the start of the iteration (Zero Iteration).
+Agile analysis, in the context of Agile BPM, suggests active collaboration with the stakeholders to identify the requirements with necessary details at the release and iteration levels, instead of trying to get the complete detailed requirements up-front.
+The key difference (compared to traditional process analysis) is that the Agile BPM focuses on the relevant value and performance drivers and analyses in which and how they can be executed.
+A process in scope can be identified, modeled, analyzed, and decomposed into subprocesses for the Agile BPM project.
+Within each subprocess, a set of requirements is documented at high level in terms of process user stories in collaboration with the stakeholder at the beginning of the project.
+The identified user stories or requirements within each subprocess are estimated and prioritized.
+The prioritized process requirements are organized into short iterations and releases.
+A set of high-level process requirements or user stories for a given iteration can be further clarified, detailed, and confirmed (signed off) just before the start of the iteration (Zero Iteration).
 For instance, user stories planned for any given iteration can be detailed and signed-off beforehand.
 The detailed signed-off user stories can be made ready (just-in-time documentation) one iteration in advance before the start of the process development of those user stories in the next iteration.
-It is important to note here that high level user stories should only provide enough details that are necessary for estimation and prioritization, and should not lock in unnecessary low level details, which may hinder the adaptability of the Agile BPM project.
+It is important to note here that high-level user stories should only provide enough details that are necessary for estimation and prioritization, and should not lock in unnecessary low-level details, which may hinder the adaptability of the Agile BPM project.